calume/agileFlex/Test_Feeder/README.md

 The feeder has 55 customers spread across the 3 phases.
 Flexibility is assigned as per Acorn Group.

+Based on the Low Carbon London data for london customers, https://data.london.gov.uk/blog/electricity-consumption-in-a-sample-of-london-households/, there is a roughly even spread of households per acorn group (with slightly more Adversity customers).

+The test network has a slightly higher share of Affluent customers to represent a feeder with higher LCT uptage as follows;

-- Affluent: are assumed to be full adopters of Low carbon technologies, all have Heat Pumps, Electric Vehicles, PV and Home Batteries.
+- Affluent (24 Customers): are assumed to be full adopters of Low carbon technologies, all have Heat Pumps, Electric Vehicles, PV and Home Batteries.
-- Comfortable: half of these are assumed to have PV and all are assumed to have solar.
+- Comfortable (18 Customers): half of these are assumed to have PV and all are assumed to have solar.
-- Adversity: are assumed to not have any low carbon technologies (LCTs) due high capital costs required.
+- Adversity (17 Customers): are assumed to not have any low carbon technologies (LCTs) due high capital costs required.

 The network schematic is shown below:

 ![Feeder1](Feed1/feeder_map.png)

+**Figure 1:** Feeder Map with customers and LCT technologies

 ### PV Capacity Distribution